Coordinating Charitable Donations with Leontief Preferences: Equilibrium distributions

 \section{Equilibrium distributions}

 The endowment to be distributed consists of the contributions of individual agents.
-In order to formalize which distributions are in equilibrium, we therefore need to define how distributions can be decomposed into individual distributions. \begin{definition}[Decomposition] A \emph{decomposition} of a distribution $\delta$ is a vector of distributions $(\delta_i)_{i \in N}$ with
+In order to formalize which distributions are in equilibrium, we therefore need to define how (collective) distributions can be decomposed into individual distributions. \begin{definition}[Decomposition] A \emph{decomposition} of a collective distribution $\delta$ is a vector of individual distributions $(\delta_i)_{i \in N}$ with

-\end{definition} Clearly, each distribution admits at least one decomposition.
+\end{definition} Clearly, each collective distribution admits at least one decomposition.
 We aim for a decomposition in which no agent can increase her utility by changing $\delta_i$, given $C_i$ and the distributions $\delta_j$ for $j\neq i$.
-In other words, we look for a pure strategy Nash equilibrium of the game in which the strategy space of each agent $i$ is the set of $\delta_i$ satisfying~\eqref{eq:dec-ci-A}.
+In other words, we look for a pure strategy Nash equilibrium of the game in which the strategy space of each agent $i$ is the set of individual distributions $\delta_i$ satisfying~\eqref{eq:dec-ci-A}.